thgossler/ServiceDiscovery/README.md

 An simple example .NET implementation of a distributed service discovery mechanism similar to Apple Bonjour.
 Should conform to DNS Service Discovery (DNS-SD RFC 6763) over Multicast DNS (mDNS RFC 6762).
+Created with heltp of GitHub Copilot and ChatGPT.

 ## Contributing